Gayara-Fernando/MEnKF_CDRP/README.md

 ### Fine-tuning DeepCDR and DualGCN

 Fine-tuning the trained DeepCDR and DualGCN for all features can be found in the scripts [DeepCDR_FineTune_Stacker_AllF](https://github.com/Gayara-Fernando/MEnKF_CDRP/blob/main/DeepCDR_FineTune_Stacker_AllF.ipynb) and [DualGCN_FineTune_Stacker_AllF](https://github.com/Gayara-Fernando/MEnKF_CDRP/blob/main/DualGCN_FineTune_Stacker_AllF.ipynb), respectively.
 Fine-tuning the DeepCDR and DualGCN for a subset of features can be found in the scripts [DeepCDR_FineTune_Stacker_Ablation](https://github.com/Gayara-Fernando/MEnKF_CDRP/blob/main/DeepCDR_FineTune_Stacker_Ablation.ipynb) and [DualGCN_FineTune_Stacker_Ablation](https://github.com/Gayara-Fernando/MEnKF_CDRP/blob/main/DualGCN_FineTune_Stacker_Ablation.ipynb), respectively.
 These notebooks also give the predicted responses from the two models, which need to be saved to complete the stacking model.

+### Stacking model

+[Stacker_AllF](https://github.com/Gayara-Fernando/MEnKF_CDRP/blob/main/Stacker_AllF.ipynb) has the codes for creating the stacking model for all features, and [Stacker_Ablation](https://github.com/Gayara-Fernando/MEnKF_CDRP/blob/main/Stacker_Ablation.ipynb) has the codes for creating the stacking model with the ablation features.